funkygao/dbus/README.md

 dbus = distributed data bus

-It is yet another databus that transfer/transform pipeline data between plugins.
+It is yet another versatile databus system that transfer/transform pipeline data between plugins.

-You can think of dbus as logstash + flume + nifi/camel + canal, with builtin cluster support and delivery guarantee.
+dbus works by building a DAG of structured data out of the different plugins: from data input, via filter, to the output.

+Similar projects

+- logstash
+- flume
+- nifi
+- camel
+- kettle
+- zapier
+- google cloud dataflow
+- canal
+- yahoo pipes (dead)

+### Status

 dbus is not yet a 1.0.
 We're writing more tests, fixing bugs, working on TODOs.